-MASTER OF ARTS (Economics) Semester - I Session 2020-21 OPT-IV (Money, Banking and Finance)
+OPT-IV (Money, Banking and Finance)

-- CO1:demonstrate an understanding of nature of money and the role of financial markets in the economy. - CO2:understand the role of banks in modern monetary economies and financial Intermediation. - CO3:understand the main policy challenges central banks face in choosing appropriate goals, instruments and targets in the conduct of monetary policy. - CO4:understand the main determinants of interest rates in money market and bond market.
+- CO1: demonstrate an understanding of nature of money and the role of banks in modern monetary economies and financial Intermediation. - CO2: understand the main policy challenges central banks face in choosing appropriate goals, instruments and targets in the conduct of monetary policy. - CO3: understand the main determinants of interest rates in money market and bond market.

-Course Code: MECL-1454 OPT-IV: Money, Banking and Finance
+OPT-IV: Money, Banking and Finance

-Two questions, each carrying 16 marks, from each of Units I-IV (i.e. a total of eight Questions) are to be set.
+Two questions, each carrying 16 marks, from each of the Units I-IV (i.e. a total of eight questions) are to be set.
 Candidates are required to attempt five questions, selecting at least one from each unit.
 The fifth question may be attempted from any unit.